MarshTheBacca/Introduce-Defects/README.md

 # Introduce Defects

-This repository can be used to invoke 'atom evaporisation' on 2D networks for us with Wilson Group's [2D Network Monte Carlo](https://github.com/WilsonGroupOxford/Network-Monte-Carlo) repository.
-It is not in its final state, but is essentially complete.
+This repository can be used to invoke 'atom evaporisation' on 2D networks for use with Wilson Group's [Bond Switch Simulator](https://github.com/MarshTheBacca/Bond-Switch-Simulator) repository.

 ![Flower Network](Flower_Network.png)

 ## Running the code

-To produce a network, run `test_2.py` which creates a network with 36 rings by default, but you can change that number to whatever you like (I've tested networks upwards of 100,000 rings).

-It also produces a [LAMMPS](https://www.lammps.org/) data file for the network for use in the [LAMMPS-NetMC](https://github.com/MarshTheBacca/LAMMPS-NetMC) repository.
+Running `main.py` will present you with 5 options.
+You can either:

+### Introduce Defects

+You can introduce defects into either a new network or an existing network (which can be done iteratively, to introduce several defects).
-Then run `introduce_defects.py` to read from these output files, which creates an interactive window where you can click nodes to evaporate them.

-Once you are finished evaporating nodes, right click, and the program will form bonds between undercoordinated nodes, and save the network.
+An interactive window will appear, where you can click nodes to delete them.
+When you are finished deleting nodes, right click, and the program will attempt to form bonds between undercoordinated nodes.
+If you have not met the following criteria, you will have to continue deleting nodes:

-This can be done iteratively to introduce several holes in different areas of the network.
+* There are an odd number of undercoordinated nodes
+* There are 3 or more undercoordinated nodes adjacent to one another
+* There are undercoordinated nodes that are members of different rings
+* There are an odd number of nodes separating 'islands'

+These contraints are necessary to fill coordination of all nodes properly.
+An _island_ is when two undercoordinated nodes are adjacent to one another.

+Upon adhering to these constraints, the program will save the network, as well as a [LAMMPS](https://www.lammps.org/) data file for the network, which is needed for the Bond Switch Simulator.

+### Visualise a Network

+Self explanatory, you choose from a list of saved networks, and the program will display the network using the new 'pretty plotting' function.
+Fixed rings are drawn in red, rings over a size of 10 are drawn in white

+### Delete a Network

+Self explanators, you choose from a list of saved networks, and the program will delete it

+### Copy a Network

+Self explanators, you choose from a list of saved networks, and the program will copy it with a given new name

+### Create a fixed_rings.txt File

+The fixed_rings.txt file is used by _Bond Switch Simulator_ to make a ring invariable during a simulation.
+This is supposed to represent a defect that has been introduced via templating.

 ## Dependencies